Categories

 Five Books Every Field Training Officer Should Read & Pass Along to Recruits

-The 7 Habit of Highly Effective People
+The 7 Habits of Highly Effective People

-This oldie but goodie, by Stephen Covey, is the first ‘self-help’ book I ever read.
-I came to it through the Middle Leader training program in the Forest Service.
+This book by Stephen Covey is the first ‘self-help’ book I ever read.
+I came to it through the Middle Leader training program (@Mike Wood) in the Forest Service.
 I had always assumed it was a business book.
-Fortunately it’s not about that at all.
-Covey’s main point is you must learn to lead and manage yourself through principles before you can lead others.
-(If you want the business stuff, see Covey’s book Principle-Centered Leadership.)
+Fortunately, it’s not about that at all.

-As Jim Collins writes in the forward, “Covey set out to to write a book, not on building great organizations, but on achieving great personal effectiveness.
+As Jim Collins writes in the forward, “Covey set out to write a book, not on building great organizations, but on achieving great personal effectiveness.
 Still, organizations are composed of people, and the more effective those people, the stronger the organization.”

-The 7 Habits are not a set of piecemeal psych-up formulas.
+“The 7 Habits are not a set of piecemeal psych-up formulas.
 In harmony with the natural laws of growth, they provide an incremental, sequential, highly integrated approach to the development of personal and interpersonal effectiveness.
 They move us progressively on a ‘Maturity Continuum’ from dependence to independence to interdependence.”

 Emotional Survival for Law Enforcement: A Guide for Officers and Their Families